Lueders-Avoca Independent School District

-Lueders-Avoca Independent School District is a public school district based in Lueders, Texas (USA).
+Lueders-Avoca Independent School District is a public school district based in Lueders, Texas, USA.

 In addition to Lueders, the district serves the unincorporated communities of Avoca and Nugent in eastern Jones County.
 A portion of Shackelford County also lies within the district.

-Lueders-Avoca ISD has two schools - Lueders-Avoca High (Grades 9-12; located in Avoca) and Lueders-Avoca Elementary/Junior High (Grades PK-8; located in Lueders).
+Lueders-Avoca ISD has two schools - Lueders-Avoca High (grades 9-12; located in Avoca) and Lueders-Avoca Elementary/Junior High (prekindergarten-grade 8) located in Lueders.

 Academic achievement

 In 2009, the school district was rated "recognized" by the Texas Education Agency.

 Special programs

 Athletics

 Lueders-Avoca High School plays six-man football.